 Now: Sure, I love death metal.
 Who doesn’t, right? / Later: Turn that junk off.
 You are giving me the mother of all headaches!
 Self-centered jerk.

-Now: Yeah, I’d love to do 10:15p movie with you. / Later: Seriously?
+Now: Yeah, I’d love to do a 10:15p movie with you. / Later: Seriously?
 I hate going out after dark.

 Discussing expectations early in your relationship can save you and your future spouse a lot of grief.
 It is tougher to deal with your partner’s expectations when they appear unexpectedly than when they are discussed and examined rationally.
 As our annual theme this year is Simplify, we are seeking to simplify the expectation conversation.
 Rather than staring blankly at each other over coffee and asking, “So, what are your expectations?” we recommend sifting through the questions below and doing a bit of pre-discussion homework.
 Preparing first will make this conversation with each other a lot more fruitful!